ewestern/clancy/connect_hub/ADDING_PROVIDERS.md

    - Route events to appropriate triggers

 3. **Define Triggers with Event Logic**
-   - Create trigger definitions with `eventSatisfies` logic
+   - Create trigger definitions with the following shape (see reference below)
+   - Implement `eventSatisfies` to cheaply filter irrelevant webhook events
-   - Implement database queries to find matching trigger registrations
+   - Implement `getTriggerRegistrations` to query matching registrations for the event
-   - Transform webhook events into standardized agent events
+   - Implement `createEvents` to transform webhook events into standardized run-intent events
+   - Optionally implement `renderTriggerDefinition` to display a human-readable summary
+   - Optionally implement `registerSubscription` for providers that require remote subscriptions (e.g. Google watch APIs)

 4. **Register Webhooks with Triggers**
    - Associate triggers with webhook endpoints